 This book aims to be neither the first word on the tangled problems of human society to-day, nor the last.
 My aim has been to emphasize, by the use of concrete and challenging examples and neglected facts, the need of a new approach to individual and social problems.
 Its central challenge is that civilization, in any true sense of the word, is based upon the control and guidance of the great natural instinct of Sex.

-What Sanger's introduction fails to state are the evil and downright disturbing my best friend is Hitler ideas this book encapsulates and how racist this woman really was.
+Sanger was one sick cookie, her introduction fails to state the downright disturbing ideas this book encapsulates and how racist this woman really was.

 The most urgent problem today is how to limit and discourage the over fertility of the mentally and physically defective.
 Possibly drastic and Spartan methods may be forced upon American society if it continues complacently to encourage the chance and chaotic breeding that has resulted from our stupid sentimentalism.
 PG.25